samueldy/xfce-patches/README.md

 Don't expect any polished features.
 It's all just meant to be for personal use.

-You can see some patches (rounded corners, centered labels, faded long labels) in action on the screenshot:
+You can see some patches (rounded corners, centered labels, faded long labels, right-click command) in action:

 ![](SCREENSHOT.png)